 - Quality: What are the expectations of how good completion and effort must be?

 - Quantity: How much of the quality is to be supplied; what amount is acceptable.

-- Time Frame: This is a date and time that it must be completed by, with the Quality and Quantity Standards.
+- Time Frame: This is a date and time that must be completed by the Quality and Quantity Standards.

 - Resources: What can be used, what cannot be used, how the staff member can access the resources, and who has to be informed that these resources are being used?

 Start the activity by framing the context of the Goal and explaining what is to be accomplished by when for the entire planning project.

 Saying something like, “As a team, we need to achieve x by z date and time.
 In a moment, we will work together to create a Planning Path to coordinate all of our personal steps and team processes to accomplish x by z.
 At this point, we don’t know all the possible challenges, and by creating this Planning Path, we will be able to set a broad understanding with sufficient room for autonomy in each of our accountability areas.
 AND it is necessary that we, as a team, clarify how, who, what, and when pieces of the project will be completed.”

 Write or Draw your best visual representation of the Goal on the Flip Chart Paper and stick it to the wall.

 Establish a start-point with the team; this can be “from today” or “the beginning of the month” or “once we receive the resources to begin.”
 This will frame the context of everyone’s understanding at a shared moment in time (this way, the team starts at the same point as opposed to their individual start points).

 If the team cannot think or agree on a start-point, YOU decide for them.